CacheMoneyPlaya/Postcode-Plotter/README.md

-# postcode-plotter-python
+# Postcode-plotter-python
-Takes a single list of postcodes in xlsx format, can be formatted correctly or all as one string with no spaces and plots them on a map of the UK
+Takes a single list of postcodes in xlsx format, can be formatted correctly or all as one string with no spaces and plots them on a map of the UK.
+This was done as a request from a friend.

 - Choose an xsls file with post codes (UK) that are allocated one per cell (phone numbers can be included but are wiped out)
 - Run the command : `python3 main.py -f path/to/file`